Terms and Conditions

 2.6.1 the Supplier’s written acceptance of the Order (which shall include by way of email); or

-2.6.2 the Supplier delivering or performing the Deliverables or notifying the Customer that they are ready to be delivered or performed (as the case may be).
+2.6.2 the Supplier delivering or performing the Goods or notifying the Customer that they are ready to be delivered.

-2.9 Marketing and other promotional material relating to the Deliverables are illustrative only and do not form part of the Contract.
+2.9 Marketing and other promotional material relating to the Goods are illustrative only and do not form part of the Contract.

-4.1 The Supplier shall invoice the Customer for the Deliverables at any time after delivery or performance (as the case may be) of the Deliverables.
+4.1 The Supplier shall invoice the Customer for the Goods at any time after delivery.

 4.2 The Customer shall pay all invoices: